CollinDewey/terascripting/content/_index.md

 Lab Manager and Leader of the Linux Special Interest Group at UofL's ACM chapter.

-Check out my projects and homelab setup at the top of the page, and my tech ramblings in the articles section below.
+Check out my homelab setup at the top of the page, and my tech ramblings in the articles section below.

 ---